 Hainsworth launch Chinese brand Ying Fang Bau Zhi.

 Hainsworth Launch TITAN 1260 a variance on the patented TITAN fabric with PBI fibres for the structural fire market.

 Hainsworth celebrate the 200th Anniversary of the battle of Waterloo with participation in the Unseen Waterloo exhibit at Somerset House.

 AW Hainsworth Purchase Replin Fabrics and incorporate this new business into the mill.

-Princes William and Harry wear Hainsworth cloth at Harry’s wedding to Megan Markle.
+Princes William and Harry wear Hainsworth cloth at Harry’s wedding to Meghan Markle.
 Hainsworth fabric is also worn by the Paige boys and all the ceremonial military at the event.

 Hainsworth re-launch Fabric of a Nation Interiors.